Mortgage Calculator

 • The rules of Ijarah, in the sense of leasing, is very much analogous to the rules of sale, because in both cases something is transferred to another person for a valuable consideration.
 The only difference between Ijarah and sale is that in the latter case the corpus of the property is transferred to the purchaser, while in the case of Ijarah, the corpus of the property remains in the ownership of the transferor, but only its usufruct i.e. the right to use it, is transferred to the lessee

-• The question whether or not the transaction of leasing can be used as a mode of financing in Shariah depends on the terms and conditions of the contract.
+• The question whether or not the transaction of leasing can be used as a mode of financing in Sharia depends on the terms and conditions of the contract.
 As mentioned earlier, leasing is a normal business transaction and not a mode of financing.
-Therefore, the lease transaction is always governed by the rules of Shariah prescribed for Ijarah
+Therefore, the lease transaction is always governed by the rules of Sharia prescribed for Ijarah

 Wakalah